cassianoperin/Retroroms/README.md

 # Retroroms
-Retroroms scripts for automate ROMs and CHDs downloads.
+Retroroms scripts for automate ROMs and CHDs downloads for MacOS.

 # Requisites:
     `wget`, `curl` and `xmllint`